 Having a single Product Backlog per product can put an end to the thrashing that can occur between groups with differences in perspective within a company.

 Note that it is a Product Backlog and not a Requirements Backlog.
 The Product Owner uses the Product Backlog to describe Product Increments that implement whatever requirements are necessary for customers to realize a value increment in the corresponding Sprint.
-As such the Product Backlog records the joint planning decisions of the Scrum Team, rather than serving as a vehicle to communicate requirements between stakeholders, the Product Owner, and the Development Team.
-The Product Owner discusses the details of PBIs face-to-face with the Development Team during Backlog Refinement (see Refined Product Backlog) and Sprint Planning to help them internalize an Enabling Specification.
+As such, the Product Backlog records the joint planning decisions of the Scrum Team, rather than serving as a vehicle to communicate requirements between stakeholders, the Product Owner, and the Development Team.
+The Product Owner discusses the details of PBIs face-to-face with the Development Team during Backlog Refinement (see Refined Product Backlog) and Sprint Planning to help the team internalize an Enabling Specification.

 The Product Backlog may contain more or less information about dependencies between PBIs, market timing constraints, or any other structuring of the requirements.
 A lean mindset suggests keeping it simple.
 Annotating each PBI with a cost or estimate of effort, as well as that PBI’s contribution to value (see Value and ROI) can help the Product Owner optimize value during business planning.
 The PO may of course need to adjust the value annotation of a PBI over time as its position in the backlog changes, since an earlier or later delivery, or changes in the external environment, might change the PBI’s alignment to market need.

 The team usually annotates the Product Backlog with forecast Sprint boundaries, which are the units of granularity of the product delivery schedule.
-Based on the Development Team estimates of PBIs the Scrum Team can derive a rough Release Plan.
+Based on the Development Team estimates of PBIs, the Scrum Team can derive a rough Release Plan.
 Such plans might be meaningful for only two to five Sprints in the future; extrapolating further pretends being able to know more than one should presume for agile development.

 Break down the topmost PBIs according to a Granularity Gradient and refine them to be Enabling Specifications.
 The team should strive never to be more than a week away from having a Refined Product Backlog.
 Spreading the backlog refinement work across short daily meetings (the Backlog Refinement Meetings) helps smooth out flow and minimize the inventory of stale requirements.
 The Product Owner and the Development Team together should continuously be striving to meet the Definition of Ready for the topmost items when working together on the backlog.